Beacon-Platform/eslint-config-beacon/README.md

 }
 ```

-This turns on enforcing the use of semicolons, a rule which is already turned on by default in the current version of the `eslint-config-beacon` package.
+This turns on enforcing the use of semicolons, a rule which is ALREADY turned on by default in the current version of the `eslint-config-beacon` package.

 ## Background